 The example that we’ve looked at in this topic with the car accident on the way to the airport then the hospital stay has obviously been extreme.
 But it does illustrate the dangers of buses and rock fishing, and how insurance in its many forms can cover you against financial loss and hardship in many scenarios.

 There are many other types of insurance, some of which are not worth the paper they are written on.
-These include: mobile phone insurance – covering lost, stolen or accidentally damaged phones and costing up to $120 per year (imagine how many questions to Ask Hugo you can get for that price), pet insurance – designed to cover the vet’s bills and costs up to $560/year (people, if your cat’s broken it’s cheaper to buy a new one, if your dog’s broken spend as much as you can to fix it), and my favourite – crocodile attack insurance.
+These include: mobile phone insurance – covering lost, stolen or accidentally damaged phones and costing up to $180 per year (imagine how many questions to Ask Hugo you can get for that price, especially after paying a $200 excess when your phone gets dropped in the loo), pet insurance – designed to cover the vet’s bills and costs up to $1,300/year (people, if your cat’s broken it’s cheaper to buy a new one, if your dog’s broken spend as much as you can to fix it), and my favourite – crocodile attack insurance.
 For a low, once off premium of just $10 your estate is paid $50,000 upon your death from a croc attack in the Northern Territory.

 Whoa!
 Have a look at this little beauty!

 Crickey!
 I’m covered against croc attacks!
 The Territory Insurance Office even laminated it for me for free.
 Best 10 bucks I have ever spent.
 I don’t think you can get stingray attack insurance.
 Sorry Steve.

 The insurance premium costs of being fully covered against everything can be enormous.
 You need to weigh up the risks you face (crocodiles are VERY dangerous) and their potential costs, with the costs of insuring yourself.